Kihumba/private-/Phase-B/Curriculum/01 - Version Control/README.md

 **Skill Description**
 ----------
-Aspiring Andelans are able to build and manage personal and shared repos using conventional Git workflows and GitHub.
+Aspiring Andelans understand what version control is and how using it can collaboration on projects more effective.

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. A blog post on what the HEAD is and how it is important.
-2. A personal repo with at least 5 commits.
-3. A shared repo with commits including conflicts and at least one merge.
+1. Facilitate a discussion on why sharing code is necessary.

 **Objectives**